quanpeng0/BrainModels/docs/brainpy_handbook/en/synapse/dynamics.md

 </div>
 <div><br></div>

 In order to keep things simple, we use gating variable ``s`` to describe how many portion of ion channels will open whenever a presynaptic spike arrives while modeling.
-We will first introduce AMPA receptor as an example to show how to develop synapse models and implement with ``BrainPy``.
+We will first introduce AMPA receptor as an example to show how to develop synapse models and implement them with ``BrainPy``.